 Trochanteric (Hip) Bursitis – What is it, and How is it Treated?

 Hip pain is never a pleasant experience, and it’s something which can affect people both young and old.
-One of the most common hip related conditions is trochanteric bursitis, and in this blog post Brunswick Heads Physio will be sharing some common causes, symptoms to look out for and treatment options available.
+One of the most common hip related conditions is greater trochanteric pain syndrome (GTPS).
+Over time, this condition has had quite a few different names such as hip bursitis and glute tendonitis.
+We prefer to call it GTPS these days, because there are often a number of different variables at play, and it isn’t fair to point fingers at just one thing.
+In this blog post Brunswick Heads Physio will be sharing some common causes andsymptoms to look out for and treatment options available.

-- Pain, Swelling and Tenderness around the hip bone (greater trochanter)
+- Pain and tenderness around the hip bone (greater trochanter)

 - Dull or burning pain which is exacerbated by physical activity (e.g. walking, running, cycling, standing for long periods etc).

-- Difficulty sleeping on your side due to pain
+- Difficulty sleeping on your side or crossing your leg due to pain

 - Signs of tenderness around the hip bone

 - Pain during resisted hip testing

 - Pain during special hip tests specifically designed to diagnose GTPS

 In most cases a physical examination may be all that is necessary to confirm a diagnosis, however we may also refer you for a diagnostic ultrasound, x-ray, or MRI if we think there might be other issues at play.